bplessis/blog/_posts/2020-02-11-haproxy-exabgp.markdown

 }
 {% endhighlight %}

-PS: This is more of a manual optimized configuration, when deploying with configuration management i ended with a ["flattened"](/assets/files/2020/02/exabgp.conf) configuration.
+PS: This is more of a manual optimized configuration, when deploying with configuration management I ended with a ["flattened"](/assets/files/2020/02/exabgp.conf) configuration.

 ## Configuration BGP Router

-This part will highly depend on your network's technology, you'll need to setup eBGP links with your LB hosts, i also added a few safeguard with an empty export policy (exabgp doesn't need info from the routing in my configuration) and an import policy that allow only /32 routes over my network:
+This part will highly depend on your network's technology, you'll need to setup eBGP links with your LB hosts, I also added a few safeguard with an empty export policy (exabgp doesn't need info from the routing in my configuration) and an import policy that allow only /32 routes over my network:

 {% highlight shell %}
 set protocols bgp group lb type external